 Unless you’re applying to only one college or already know where you’re going to school, you should include more than one.
 Colleges can’t see the other schools you’ve added, so you should add ALL colleges you are considering to your FAFSA® form, even if you aren’t sure whether you’ll apply or be accepted.
 You can add up to 10 schools at a time.
 If you’re applying to more than 10 schools, you’ll need to remove one of the ten schools already listed on your FAFSA form.
 You may choose which school to replace with the new school.
 The school removed from the list will not have automatic access to any new information you provide after you’ve removed that school.

 NOTE: If you’re a resident of certain states, the order in which you list the schools on your FAFSA form might matter.
-Find out whether your state has a requirement for the order in which you list schools on your FAFSA form.
+Find out whether your state has a requirement for the order you list schools on your FAFSA form.

 Not Signing the FAFSA® Form

-So many students answer every single question that is asked but fail to actually sign the FAFSA® form with their FSA ID and submit it.
-This happens for many reasons—maybe you forgot your FSA ID, or your parent isn’t with you to sign with the parent FSA ID—so your application is left incomplete.
+So many students answer every single question asked but fail to sign the FAFSA® form with their FSA ID and submit the form.
+This happens for many reasons—maybe you forgot your FSA ID or your parent isn’t with you to sign with the parent FSA ID—so your application is left incomplete.